pablosaa/WyoSondes/README.md

-# WyoRASOBS (Wyoming University RAdiosondeS OBSservations)
+# WyoSondes (Wyoming University Radiosondes Obsservations)

 ## A GNU/Octave & MATLAB Automatic fetch and storage interface for Radiosonde data provided by the University of Wyoming